garyd9/pterodactyl_Echo_Server/README.md

   - Source: ``/opt/pterodactyl_Echo_Server/scripts``
   - Target: ``/scripts``

-- Its probably the best if you reboot your server now: ``reboot 0``
+- Its probably the best if you reboot your server now (I had problems with the Mounts without rebooting): ``reboot 0``

 # FINALLY we can create the server instances (Do this for as many servers as you want)